 - The Sexual Assault Nurse Examiner (a specially trained nurse) at L&M is on call 24 hours a day, 7 days a week.

-- Call the emergency room at 860-442-0711 if you want to speak to the nurse; ER will refer you.
+- You can also call the emergency room at 860-442-0711 if you want to speak to the nurse; ER will refer you.

-If you have had an unwanted sexual experience and need assistance after business hours, Heidi is on call throughout the academic year.
-Heidi is trained to assist students in reviewing all the options available to them and deciding how they would like to proceed.
+If you have had an unwanted sexual experience and need assistance after business hours, Rachel is on call throughout the academic year.
+Rachel is trained to assist students in reviewing all the options available to them and deciding how they would like to proceed.
 She is a confidential resource, which means that she is not required to report specific information about incidents involving students.
 She can be reached through Campus Safety or the Administrator On-Call, who is a professional staff person from the Offices of Student Life available after business hours, Monday-Friday, 5 p.m – 8:30 a.m. and on weekends and holidays.
 You can contact Campus Safety directly at x2222, or your Housefellow or Floor Governors can assist you.